alexzhangs/aws-cfn-vpn/README.md

     The chatbot is used to manage the node stacks.

-    Following chart shows the deployment topology and the control flow.
+    The following chart shows the deployment topology and the control flow.

     | 3rd Part Apps | Manager Stack | Node Stacks |
     |---|---|---|